Skip to content

 The Pax Caledonia network provides a forum for knowledge exchange and translation; enhanced opportunities for cooperation and collaboration; and creates a sustainable multidisciplinary, multi-sector community focused on security issues in Scotland able to produce insights relevant for the United Kingdom and beyond.

-As the nature of security threats evolves amidst a rapidly changing national and geopolitical landscape, now is a good time to initiate a multi-sector network of those engaged with counterterrorism and counter-extremism research, policy, and practice in Scotland.
+As the nature of security threats evolves amidst a rapidly changing national and geopolitical landscape, the Pax Caledonia network aims to create a community for those engaged with counterterrorism and counter-extremism research, policy, and practice in Scotland.
 The Pax Caledonia network seeks to meet this ambition through the following activities:

 Activities